 Mark Rakatansky

 Mark Rakatansky is an Adjunct Associate Professor in the Graduate School of Architecture, Planning and Preservation at Columbia University, and principal of Mark Rakatansky Studio.
-He is the author of Tectonic Acts of Desire and Doubt (Architectural Association, 2012).
-His designs and writings focus on the performative and transformative aspects of design across a range of modes and time periods, and have appeared in many publications including ANY, Assemblage, A+U, CittĂ : Terzo Millennio, Columbia Documents, (Yale) Constructs, Drifting: Architecture and Migrancy, Form, Idea, Resonance: Thirty Years of Architectural League Emerging Voices, Giulio Romano e l’arte del Cinquecento, The Harvard Architecture Review, I.D.
-Annual Design Review, Log, Perspecta, PRINT, Progressive Architecture, Space, The State of Architecture at the Beginning of the 21st Century, Strategies in Architectural Thinking, and Sturm der Ruhe: What is Architecture?.
-Grants and Fellowships include the Chicago Institute for Architecture and Urbanism, the Graham Foundation for Advanced Studies in the Fine Arts, and The New York State Council on the Arts.
-He is a member of the scientific committee for the Digital Serlio Project, a collaboration between the Avery Architectural & Fine Arts Library, Columbia University Italian Academy, EcolĂ© nationale des Chartes, GSAPP, and the University of Bologna.
+He is the author of Tectonic Acts of Desire and Doubt (Architectural Association, 2012) and the forthcoming Palladio’s Signifying Media (Officina Libraria, 2025).
+His designs and writings focus on the performative and transformative aspects of design across a range of modes and time periods, and have appeared in numerous publications including ANY, Assemblage, A+U, Città: Terzo Millennio, Columbia Documents, (Yale) Constructs, Drifting: Architecture and Migrancy, 30 Years of Emerging Voices, Giulio Romano e l’arte del Cinquecento, The Harvard Architecture Review, Log, Perspecta, PRINT, Progressive Architecture, Space, The State of Architecture at the Beginning of the 21st Century, and Strategies in Architectural Thinking.
+Grants and Fellowships include the Chicago Institute for Architecture and Urbanism, the Graham Foundation for Advanced Studies in the Fine Arts, Elise Jaffe + Jeffrey Brown, The New York State Council on the Arts, and the Samuel H. Kress Fellowship from The James Marston Fitch Foundation.
+He is a member of the Scholarly Committee of the Avery Library’s Digital Serlio Project, for which he contributed the essay “How Serlio Haunts Us Still: Wittkower’s Paradoxical Parallax.”
+His essay “In Search of a Hybrid Antiquity, circa 1516” (Khōrein, 2024) presents selected initial sections from the second chapter of the in-process The Transformations of Giulio Romano, the first chapter of which is published here.